Prenatal Massage Training - A Comparison

 - Once you know you main goal, ask your provider the specific questions about their qualifications and where they received training.

 - It's important to note, that anyone offering ANY type of massage in exchange for payment must, by law, be licensed to do so.
 Natural exceptions that are in place are your hired support persons such as birth doulas that may use permission granted and informed choice comfort measures (using this terminology), as well as cranial sacral therapists whose touch is "the weight of a nickel".
+Any other bodywork, or services that affect the body as a session for you or your infant or children MUST be licensed in most states (AZ, yes).

 Typical in School Training (if any) |